Skip to content

 • A field which requires the user to enter the two character abbreviation for a US state has a link next to it which will popup an alphabetized list of state names and the correct abbreviation.

-• A field for entering a date contains initial text which indicates the correct format for the date.
+• A field for entering a date has text instructions to indicate the correct format for the date.

 • A U.S. phone number separates the area code, exchange, and number into three fields.
 Parentheses surround the area code field, and a dash separates the exchange and number fields.
 While the punctuation provides visual clues to those familiar with the U.S. telephone number format, the punctuation is not sufficient to label the fields.
 The single "Phone number" label also cannot label all three fields.
 To address this, the three fields are grouped in a fieldset with the legend "Phone number".
 Visual labels for the fields (beyond the punctuation) cannot be provided in the design, so invisible labels are provided with the "title" attribute to each of the three fields.
 The value of this attribute for the three fields are, respectively, "Area Code", "Exchange", and "Number".